-In preparing these financial statements, management has evaluated, for potential recognition or disclosure, significant events or transactions that occurred during the period subsequent to December 31, 2021, the most recent balance sheet presented herein, through May 31, 2022, the date these financial statements were available to be issued.
-No significant such events or transactions were identified.
+In preparing these financial statements, management has evaluated, for potential recognition or disclosure, significant events or transactions that occurred during the period subsequent to December 31, 2022, the most recent balance sheet presented herein, through June 29, 2023, the date these financial statements were available to be issued.
+No significant such events or transactions were identified, except as noted in Notes 8 and 9.